sailscastshq/docs.sailscasts.com/docs/git-vibe/ai-workflows.md

   text: Daily workflow
   link: /git-vibe/daily-workflow
 next:
-  text: Release and versioning
+  text: CLI reference
-  link: /git-vibe/release-and-versioning
+  link: /git-vibe/cli-reference
 editLink: true
 ---

 # AI workflows

-Git Vibe is not just a nicer alias for `git worktree`.
-It is a workflow designed around the reality that modern developers and teams work with multiple terminals, editors, bots, and AI agents at the same time.
+Git Vibe is more than a wrapper around `git worktree`.
+It is a workflow designed for the way developers and teams now work across terminals, editors, bots, and AI agents.

-## Why AI work gets messy in plain Git
+## Why AI-assisted work gets difficult in plain Git

-Without explicit lanes, AI-assisted development often turns into:
+Without explicit isolation, AI-assisted development often leads to:

-- one checkout with unrelated diffs mixed together
+- unrelated diffs mixed into one checkout
-- multiple prompts targeting the same branch by accident
+- multiple prompts targeting the same branch unintentionally
-- confusion about which editor window has the real context
+- uncertainty about which editor window has the authoritative context
-- hesitation about asking an agent to explore because it might pollute your current state
+- reluctance to explore because an experiment may affect the current checkout

-Git Vibe solves that by making isolation the default.
+Git Vibe addresses that by making isolation the default.

 ## One worktree per task

 When you open a vibe, Git Vibe creates a dedicated `feat/*` branch and worktree for that task.
 That means:

 - one agent can work on issue 42
-- another agent can explore a docs change
+- another agent can explore a documentation change
-- your `main` checkout stays clean for review, release, or hotfix work
+- your `main` checkout remains clean for review, release, or urgent work

-This is the AI-native idea at the center of Git Vibe: every task gets its own room.
+This is the central idea behind Git Vibe: each task receives its own isolated workspace.

 ## Session memory for agents